leonlinsx/minimal-mistakes/_posts/2019-11-23-premortems.md

 ---
-title:  ""
+title:  "How to conduct effective premortems"
-tags: []
+tags: [premortems, planning]
-published: false
+published: true
 ---

 *If you like this, you might like my [monthly newsletter on finance and tech](https://avoidboringpeople.substack.com/ "ABP")*